TobiasgutPrivat/AutoAlteration/ReadMe.md

 It's still in early development, so there will probably be some Bugs and Problems.
 Contribution to the repository is very welcome, feel free to create pull requests.

+If this Instruction leaves some Questions or you have some ideas contact me on Discord (Tobias2g#5288)
 ## How to use
-Some basic knowledge of development will be usefull.
+Some basic knowledge of Coding will be usefull but not required.
-\
-If your having troubles jsut contact me, contact me on discord (Tobias2g#5288)

 ### Installation
 1. Clone this GitHub Repository
 2. You need some form of IDE, I recommend VSCode with C# Dev Kit